Continental Airways

 Continental Airways was a passenger charter airline based in Moscow, Russia.
 It was established in 1995 and operated out of Sheremetyevo International Airport.

 History

-The airline was founded in 1995 as an exclusive cargo airline, operating 3 Tupolev Tu-154s.
+The airline was founded in 1995 as a cargo airline operating three Tupolev Tu-154s.
 Its initial base was Vnukovo International Airport.
-In 2000, it acquired 3 Ilyushin Il-76TDs to increase its routes and expand its destinations.
-In 2004, they acquired 4 more Tu-154s to start their passenger service, which would make its first flight in 2005.
+In 2000, it acquired three Ilyushin Il-76TDs to increase the number of routes it flew and add more destinations.
+In 2004, they acquired an additional four Tu-154s to start their passenger service, which would make its first flight in 2005.

-After having financial problems for two years, selling several of his Il-76s and suspending most of their destinations, on 29 July 2011, the Russian Air Safety Agency revoked his permission to fly, and the next day, the airline declared bankruptcy, thus ceasing all its operations.
+After facing financial problems for two years, selling several Il-76s and suspending most of their destinations, the Russian Air Safety Agency revoked Continental's permission to fly on July 29, 2011.
+The next day, the airline declared bankruptcy, thus ceasing all its operations.

 Destinations

 Continental Airways served the following scheduled destinations: Abakan, Anapa, Barnaul, Bratsk, Blagoveshchensk, Cheliabinsk, Gelendzhik, Irkutsk, Kazan, Kemerovo, Komsomolsk-on-Amur, Krasnodar, Krasnoyarsk, Moscow, Murmansk, Nizhni Novgorod, Norilsk, Novokuznetsk, Petropavl, Rostov-on-Don, Samara, Sochi, Ufa, Vladivostok, Yakutsk, Yekaterinburg, and Yuzhno-Sakhalinsk.